New Work: Your Essential Guide To The Future of Work

 Flexible work hours:

 Each employee ticks a little different.
 Some are productive in the morning, some in the evening, and some in between.
 Technology now allows employees to choose when and where they work.
-Allowing work times to fit with employee needs helps them blend work and life together and keep passion for their work, instead of feeling burdened by it.
+Allowing work times to fit with employee needs helps them blend work and life together and keep passion for their responsibilities, instead of feeling burdened by it.

 - Expanding productivity by opening all the hours of the day for employees that need them or want them